Genetalks/gtz/README.md

 	@ decompress : if compression uses Fasta and parameter --donot-pack-ref is used, the corresponding Fasta needs to be specified by this parameter when decompressing

+--bam-to-sam
+     	@ compress : do not use

+     	@ decompress : decompress bam to sam, it's valid only for BAM, otherwise bam decompressed to bam

 -z,  --fastq-to-fastq-gz
 	@ compress : do not use